-Fibrous dysplasia is a chronic problem in which scar-like tissue grows in place of normal bone.
-It often results in one or more, of the following:
+Fibrous dysplasia is a benign (non-cancer) chronic problem in which scar-like tissue grows in place of normal bone.
+It often results in 1 or more of these:

 Any bone can be affected.
-More than one bone can be affected at any one time.
-When multiple bones are affected, it is not unusual for them to all be on one side of the body.
+More than 1 bone can be affected at any 1 time.
+When multiple bones are affected, it is often bones on 1 side of the body.
 However, fibrous dysplasia does not spread from one bone to another.
-The most commonly affected bones include the following:
+The most commonly affected bones include:

 Fibrous dysplasia usually occurs in children ages 3 to 15.
 It is sometimes not diagnosed until adulthood.
-It is found equally in men and women.
+It is found equally in men and women and in all races.

 The exact cause of fibrous dysplasia is not known.
 It is believed to be due to a chemical defect in a specific bone protein.
-This defect may be due to a gene mutation present at birth, although the condition is not known to be passed down in families.
+This defect may be due to a gene mutation that a baby has at birth.
+But the condition is not known to be passed down in families.

-The following are the most common symptoms for fibrous dysplasia.
-However, each person may experience symptoms differently.
+Below are the most common symptoms for fibrous dysplasia.
+But each person may experience symptoms differently.
 Symptoms may include:

 The symptoms of fibrous dysplasia may look like other medical problems.
 Always talk with your healthcare provider for a diagnosis.

 In addition to a complete medical history and physical exam, other tests may include: